 This twice-baked Swedish coffee bread known as Trenary Toast has been a U.P. favorite since 1928.
 Choose from a variety of flavors from plain to cinnamon to cardamon to vanilla or get a sampler pack.
 Dip it in a hot beverage or slather with a creamy topping such as butter or your favorite nut butter.
 All Trenary Toast comes in a brown bag and will keep for a year!
-Buy it right off the shelves at the Tenary Bakery (in Tenary) or one of the hundreds of locations in the U.P. and beyond.
+Buy it right off the shelves at the Trenary Bakery (in Trenary) or one of hundreds of locations in the U.P. and beyond.

 You can’t talk U.P. food without mentioning craft beer.
 After all, Michigan is becoming one of the hottest brewery tour destinations in America and you’ll find that beer tastes better UP here!
 Pick your U.P. brewpub stops.

 Which of these U.P. foods are you most curious about trying?
 Customize a “Taste of the U.P.” itinerary and have fun discovering deliciousness along the way.